syncfusion-content/wpf-docs/wpf/Carousel/Custom-Path.md

 ---
 layout: post
 title: Custom Path in WPF carousel control | Syncfusion
-description: Learn here all about Custom Path support in Syncfusion WPF carousel (Carousel) control and more.
+description: Learn here all about Custom Path support in Syncfusion WPF carousel (Carousel) control, its elements and more details.
 platform: wpf
 control: Carousel
 documentation: ug